Helge Krog: Career

 Krog graduated as cand.oecon. in 1911.
 He worked for the newspaper Verdens Gang from 1912, and from 1914 as a theatre and literary critic.
 He later worked for the newspapers Tidens Tegn, Arbeiderbladet and Dagbladet.
 He issued the article collection Meninger om bøker og forfattere in 1929 (lit.
-Opininons on books and writers), and a second collection, Meninger om mange ting in 1933.
+Opinions on Books and Writers), and a second collection, Meninger om mange ting (lit.
+Opinions on Many Things) in 1933.

 His first play was the press comedy Det store Vi from 1917, which was staged at several Scandinavian theatres.
 The play was a great success at Nationaltheatret with almost sixty performances, Gerda Ring playing the "shop girl" character, and August Oddvar the "young journalist".
 The play På solsiden from 1927 was later basis for a film (in 1956).
 Other plays were Konkylien from 1929, and Don Juan (together with Sigurd Hoel, from 1930).
 The plays Underveis (1931) and Opbrudd (1936) treat women's role in society and were also of interest during the feminist movement of the 1970s.

 During the interwar period Krog became known as a member of the "radical triumvirate", along with Arnulf Øverland and Sigurd Hoel.